altocodenl/TODIS/readme.md

 see turing machine; a cpu; a high level language.

+You can see calls as time, and data as both space and matter.
+Space We don't care about empty memory, so we conflate space and matter.
+Change can only happen with time; so we can conflate change and time, and say that calls are time.

 ### Pillar 4: code is data

 code as data that produces data.
 The call is data, the responder is data, the transformation is data.
 The result is only part of the transformation.
 Understand code in terms of sequences: linear, cond, iteration, jump.
 Program + call = result.
 Data1 + data2 = data3.